 Measuring humidity in your plant allows you to take necessary action to mitigate its effects, reduce your costs and comply with any applicable health and safely regulations.

 As already stated, a common causes of pressure loss are incorrectly sized piping or corroded piping which restricts air flow in the pipe.
 Undersized piping is often overlooked as what was appropriate and correct at time of installation is in many cases now too small to keep up with current demand.

 Leaks can also cause your air system to run inefficiently, this can be caused by threaded connections during a less-than-careful installation.
 Over time a threaded connection will begin to separate, opening a space for air to pass through and escape.

-Monitoring flow data acts as an early warning mechanism beyond visual inpsection because the inside of pipes corrode without noticable decay of the pipe exterior.
+Monitoring flow data acts as an early warning mechanism beyond visual inspection because the inside of pipes corrode without noticeable decay of the pipe exterior.
 Poor flow readings indicate corrosion, threading or pipe size issues long before they become critical.